-- Projects situated entirely within urbanized areas with maps which have boundaries approved by FHWA with designated farmlands adjacent to the project corridor.
+- Projects situated entirely within urbanized areas on the Census Bureau maps with designated farmlands adjacent to the project corridor.
 These maps are located in each District's planning section and include those urbanized areas listed in Table 6-1. - 2.
 All non-urbanized areas.